Italy's political tensions weigh down European shares

 "Italy has been the strongest stock market lately, so it's not a surprise to see some profits taken off the table.
 Italian shares' positive trend is intact, and this retracement will bring buying opportunities."

-The three banks are still up 25-30 percent since early July, outpacing the Euro STOXX 50 index, which has gained 11 percent over the same period.
+The three banks are still up 25-30 percent since early July, outpacing the euro zone's Euro STOXX 50 index, which has gained 11 percent over the same period.

-The blue-chip euro zone index ended down 0.2 percent at 2,821.45 points, while trading volumes were just 60 percent of the index's daily average volume of the past 90 days, making it the fifth lowest volume for the index this year.
+The blue-chip Euro STOXX 50 was down 0.2 percent at 2,820.74 points in late trading on Monday, while trading volumes were just 45 percent of the index's daily average volume of the past 90 days with less than one hour to go in the session.

 Despite their recent outperformance, Italian stocks are among the cheapest in Europe, trading on average at 11.1 times expected earnings in the next 12 months, while the broad STOXX Europe 600 trades at 12.8 times expected earnings, Thomson Reuters Datastream data shows.

-Elsewhere in Europe, Germany's DAX index gained 0.2 percent, France's CAC 40 lost 0.1 percent and Spain's IBEX dipped 0.4 percent.
+Elsewhere in Europe, Germany's DAX index was up 0.2 percent, France's CAC 40 was down 0.1 percent and Spain's IBEX was 0.5 percent lower.

 "We're seeing some profit taking on southern European banks today, but generally speaking, investors' sentiment towards these stocks has improved lately, and this has been reflected in strong inflows," said Vincent Ganne, analyst at FXCM, in Paris.